aimms/documentation/pro/user-man.rst

 ----------------

 You can add an existing user to another group simply by dragging the user onto that group.
 You can remove a user from a group by first clicking on the group you want to remove the user from.
 After that, you can click the unlink icon of the user to remove.
 Note that each user must be member of at least one group.

+A user can login only login to an environment where that user was created.
+Even if that user is a member in a group in another environment, he/she may only login to their original environment.

 Editing and Deleting Users and Groups
 -------------------------------------